Bomret/NiceTry/README.md

 result.WhenFailure(e => _error = e);
 ```

+When you use `Try` or `Retry` to do an `Action` (which returns nothing) you'll get an `ITry<Unit>` as result.
+The Unit type represents void (read more: http://en.wikipedia.org/wiki/Unit_type) and has been implemented to avoid the unnecessary duplication of combinator and applicator functions.

 ## Recommended usage
-Every method that could throw an exception should return either an `ITry` or an `ITry<T>` instead of `void` or the result directly.
+Every method that could throw an exception should return an `ITry<T>` instead of `void` or the result directly.
 That way, eventual exceptions can be handled by applying combinators and applicators to the return value and exception handling can be managed hassle free.

 So instead of this: